 - Harvard Medical School

 Testicular cancer is the most common solid malignancy affecting males between the ages of 15 and 35, although it accounts for only 1 percent of all cancers in men .
 Germ cell tumors (GCTs) account for 95 percent of testicular cancers (table 1).
 They may consist of one predominant histologic pattern or represent a mix of multiple histologic types.
-For treatment purposes, two broad categories of testis tumors are recognized: pure seminoma (no nonseminomatous elements present), and all others, which together are termed nonseminomatous germ cell tumors (NSGCTs).
+For treatment purposes, two broad categories of testis tumors are recognized: pure seminoma (no nonseminomatous elements present) and all others, which together are termed nonseminomatous germ cell tumors (NSGCTs).
 In most series, the ratio of seminoma to NSGCT is approximately one.

 Testicular cancer has become one of the most curable of solid neoplasms because of remarkable treatment advances beginning in the late 1970s.
-Prior to that time, testicular cancer accounted for 11 percent of all cancer deaths in men between the ages of 25 to 34, and the five-year survival rate was 64 percent .
-In 2017, approximately 400 deaths from testicular cancer are expected in the United States, with a five-year survival rate over 95 percent .
+Prior to that time, testicular cancer accounted for 11 percent of all cancer deaths in men between the ages of 25 and 34, and the five-year survival rate was 64 percent .
+In 2017, approximately 400 deaths from testicular cancer are expected in the United States, with a five-year survival rate of over 95 percent .

 The clinical manifestations, diagnosis, and staging of testicular cancer will be presented here.
 Optimal therapy, which varies with the stage of disease, is discussed separately.
 (See "Overview of the treatment of testicular germ cell tumors".)